renovatebot/renovate/docs/usage/self-hosted-experimental-flags.md

 ## `dockerMaxPages`

-If set to an integer, Renovate will use this as max page number for docker tags lookup on docker registries, instead of the default 20 pages.
+The default maximum page number for Docker tags lookup on Docker registries is `20`.
+You can override this default by setting a new integer number in the `dockerMaxPages` field.
-This is useful for registries which ignores the `n` parameter in the query string and only return 50 tags per page.
+This is useful for registries which ignore the `n` parameter in the query string and only return `50` tags per page.

 Example usage: